EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Construction Failure

-Since dependencies can be built with Effects, this means they can fail.
+Since dependencies can be built with Effects, they can fail.
 Suppose we have a `Friend` who sometimes gives us `Bread`, but not right away:

 ```scala 3 mdoc:invisible